kosmalex/tiny_processor/README.md

   - $x13 \leftarrow 8'h01$
   - $other \leftarrow 8'h00$

-During initialization of the processor, the driver copies the instructions from imem and data from dmem to the corresponding memories of the processor.
+During initialization of the processor, the driver copies the instructions from imem, and data from dmem, to the corresponding memories of the processor.

 ## Hardware